briansalazar-tech/Automation-Fun-Msc-Scripts/PS1 Student Laptop Prep/readme.txt

-This was a quick script I created in 2020 during my time at a 1:1 school.
+This was a quick script I created in 2020 during my time at a 1:1 school and was ran from a flashdrive.
 Over the summer, devices were returned and were required to be prepped for new students.

 I created this script because our department did not want to push a BIOS update via Intune.